David-Badiane/VbrArt/README.md

 ### vibratingPlate
 The simulation of Chladni patterns is reality based:
-* Particles system where eigenmodes configurations are based on toxiclibs attractors and repulsors;
+* **Particles system** where eigenmodes configurations are based on toxiclibs attractors and repulsors, notable members are;
+   * map of Attractors/repulsors position and force for each eigenMode configuration;
+   * eigenfrequencies;
 * The user controls the frequency of the sinusoidal signal that stimulates vibrations in the virtual plate;
 * The attractive/repulsive forces are inversely proportional to the distance of the control frequency from the plate resonance frequencies;
 * The eigenmode configuration is selected based on the distance of the control frequency from the plate resonance frequencies;